 Step 2: Automatic Transcription

-VidNotes transcribes your video with advanced AI:
+VidNotes runs your video through current AI:

-- 20+ languages supported: Auto-detection
+- 20+ languages with auto-detection

-- Timestamped segments: Every sentence synced to video time
+- Timestamped segments.
+Every sentence synced to video time

 Step 3: Review and Edit (Optional)

-- Edit text directly in the transcript view
+- Edit text directly

-- Verify technical terms or proper names
+- Verify technical terms or names

-- Adjust timestamps if needed (rarely necessary)
+- Adjust timestamps if needed (rare)

 - Add speaker labels for multi-person videos